andoreii/scorly-b/README.md

 - `Packages/ScorlyFeature*` — one package per feature (round, history, stats, settings, courses, auth)
 - `supabase/` — database migrations and seed data

-Still very much a work in progress, and pretty heavily vibe coded — mostly building this for myself to use on the course.
+vibe coded, mostly building this for myself to use on the course.